singularityhub/singularity-python/README.md

 	  -h, --help            show this help message and exit --image IMAGE         full path to singularity image (for use with --package and --tree)
-	  --images IMAGES       images, separated by commas (for use with --simtree) --debug               use verbose logging to debug.
+	  --images IMAGES       images, separated by commas (for use with --simtree and --subtract
+	  --debug               use verbose logging to debug.
 	  --outfolder OUTFOLDER
 		                full path to folder for output, stays in tmp (or pwd) if not specified
+	  --package             package a singularity container for singularity hub --os                  estimate the operating system of your container.
+	  --oscalc              calculate similarity score for your container vs. docker library OS.
+	  --tags                retrieve list of software tags for an image, itself minus it's base
-	  --package             package a singularity container for singularity hub --tree                view the guts of an singularity image (use --image) --simtree             view common guts between two images (use --images) --subtract            subtract one container image from the second to make a difference tree (use --images first,subtract)
+	  --tree                view the guts of an singularity image (use --image) --simtree             view common guts between two images (use --images) --subtract            subtract one container image from the second to make a difference tree (use --images first,subtract)
 	  --simcalc             calculate similarity (number) between images based on file contents.
 	  --size SIZE           If using Docker or shub image, you can change size